thatblindgeye/ConditionTracker/BarThresholds/README.md

 ## Editing and Deleting Thresholds

 Each individual threshold can be edited or deleted after creation.
-After clicking the "Edit threshold" button, the same series of dialogs that appear when adding a threshold will appear.
-You will then have to enter the values for the threshold again.
+For each threshold, you can click the "Threshold Targets", "Comparison", or "Effect" buttons to edit the related properties of that threshold.

-After clicking the "Delete threshold" button, a dialog asking you to confirm the deletion will appear, with the default selection being "Cancel".
+After clicking the "Delete threshold" button, a dialog asking you to confirm the deletion will appear, with the default selection being "Cancel" as a precaution to avoid accidental deletion.

 ## Running Thresholds in External Scripts

+`BarThresholds.RunThresholds(bar, tokenID)`

 The `runThresholds` method is exported from the BarThresholds script, allowing you to run thresholds in your own custom commands outside of the `change:graphic:barX_value` event.
 This can be especially useful if a token's bar value is set via Roll20's `set` method, as this will not trigger the `change:graphic:barX_value` events within the BarThresholds script.

 When using the `runThresholds` method, you must pass in two parameters: a `bar` and a `tokenID`.
 The `bar` parameter determines which bar thresholds to run and must be a string of either "bar1", "bar2", or "bar3".
 The `tokenID` parameter determines whether the token with that ID is a valid threshold target.
 This can either be manually passed in as a string, e.g. `"-N8u_AM_kks6if4OUmhT"`, or it can be passed in by accessing the `id` property on an object, e.g. `obj.id`.

-The syntax for using this method externally is `BarThresholds.RunThresholds(bar, tokenID)`.